deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Basics of accessing input and output parameters
 """""""""""""""""""""""""""""""""""""""""""""""

-The first two arguments that of ``Processlet#process(..)`` provide access to the input parameter values and output parameter sinks.
+The first two arguments of ``Processlet#process(..)`` provide access to the input parameter values and output parameter sinks.
 The first argument is of type ``ProcessletInputs`` and encapsulates the process input parameters.
 Here's an example snippet that shows how to access the input parameter with identifier ``LiteralInput``:

 .. code-block:: java